TeamKilo/kilo_bots/docs/main.md

 Before you start trying to create a bot, there are a few things you might want to know.
 If you just want to know how to implement a bot, please jump to the tutorial.

-### What games to we support
+### What games do we support

-We only support, in general, turn-based, discrete time, fixed player count multiplayer games for now.
+In general, we only support, turn-based, discrete time, fixed player count multiplayer games for now.
 The two games we've implemented are Connect 4 and a turn-based multiplayer Snake.
 This has had an impact on how we designed our API, as presented in the section below.